Richard Bunger Evans: Musicals

 In 2001, Evans moved to New York City and was selected for membership in the BMI Lehman Engel Musical Theatre Workshop.
 In the BMI Workshop, Evans began a musical partnership with bookwriter-lyricist Kate Hancock.
 Their first collaboration resulted in 2005's The Playboy of the Western World: An Irish Musical, which was adapted from John Millington Synge’s famous 1907 comedy.
-After a staged reading in Chicago, the Sun Times wrote "This show deserves a thriving future.
-Along with its ready-made tragicomic story and marvelous characters, it comes with a lovely lyrical score that very skillfully blends traditional Irish melodies and a Broadway sound."

 In 2002 he composed the score for Thorstein Veblen's The Theory of the Leisure Class to a libretto by Charles Leipart that was presented by the National Alliance for Musical Theatre; this was recreated as a vaudeville production by Stages 2006 in Chicago and staged at the Kansas City Ballet.
 The musical was later rewritten by the authors, retitled as Greed is Good, and produced in 2010 by the 6th Street Playhouse in Santa Rosa, California, under the direction of Nancy Prebilich.

 In November 2004, Evans took part in a collaborative composition and performance work called "Raw Impressions Musical Theater #1", with eight other composers.
 In 2006 Evans was commissioned by the West Bay Opera to create Enchanted April: A Lyrical New Musical based on the 1922 novel The Enchanted April by Elizabeth von Arnim.
 Evans in turn commissioned Charles Leipart to write the book and lyrics.
 The initial industry presentations of Enchanted April—directed by Annette Jolles and produced at the Chelsea Studios, New York, in March 2010—starred Rebecca Luker, Jill Paice, Robert Petkoff, and George Dvorsky.
 Enchanted April was further presented by the Pacific Coast Repertory Theatre in 2016, and workshopped at the Kennedy Center and Arena Stage in D.C., where it was directed by Robert Pullen and sponsored by Adrienne Arsht.
 It was staged again in 2017 by the San Diego State University Graduate Theatre Department and directed by Stephen Brotebeck.

 On commission from the Cinnabar Theatre in California, Hancock and Evans continued their collaboration to create Coming Home: A Love Story, inspired by two plays by James M. Barrie.
 It was premiered by the Cinnabar in 2011.

 Evans’ other musicals as composer include: Midlife!
 The Users’ Guide (2006), a musical review with lyrics by Frank Evans and music and additional lyrics by R. Evans; The Golden Touch: A Family Musical (2001), with book and lyrics by Maryrose Wood, commissioned and produced in NYC by the International Institute of Vocal Arts; and Hamlet's Big Holiday with bookwriter-lyricist Howard Guy Ervin.

 His many compositions and musicals were further performed at Carnegie Hall, York Theatre, Irish Arts Center, Theatre at Riverside Church, Manhattan Theatre Club, New York Public Library, Broadway Theatre Institute, Provincetown Playhouse, and La MaMa.